-NOTICE is hereby given that Brighton & Hove City Council ('the Council') has on 5 January 2022 made the Order named above under the relevant sections of the Road Traffic Regulation Act 1984 as amended which when it comes into operation on 17 January 2022 will make permanent the following changes in Zone M:
+NOTICE is hereby given that Brighton & Hove City Council (“the Council”) made the above named experimental Order on the 22 July 2020 under the relevant provisions of the Road Traffic Regulation Act 1984 as amended which comes into force on 3 August 2020 for a period not exceeding eighteen months.

-A copy of this Notice, the Order as made and a statement of the Council's reasons for making the Order may be seen online at
+A copy of the experimental Order as made, a plan showing the lengths of road affected and a statement of the Council’s reasons for making the Order may be seen online at

-Any person who wishes to question the validity of this Order or of any of its provisions on the grounds that it or they are not within the powers conferred by the Act, or that any requirements of the Act or of any instrument made under it have not been complied with may, within six weeks from the date on which the Order was made, apply to the High Court for that purpose.
+or online (see details above) you can also comment direct via www.brighton-hove.gov.uk/ tro-proposals no later than 3 February 2021.
+In all cases the reference TRO-15-2020 should be quoted.
+Any person who wishes to question the validity of the experimental Order or of any of its provisions on the grounds that it or they are not within the powers conferred by the Act, or that any requirements of the Act or of any instrument made under it have not been complied with may, within six weeks from the date on which the Order was made, apply to the High Court for that purpose.

-Dated: 14 January 2022.
-Executive Director Economy, Environment & Culture, Brighton & Hove City Council, c/o Parking Infrastructure, G40 Hove Town Hall, Norton Road, Hove BN3 3BQ
+Executive Director, Economy, Environment & Culture, Brighton & Hove City Council, c/o Parking Infrastructure, G40 Hove Town Hall, Norton Road, Hove BN3 3BQ.